-Founded in 1885, the Kansas City Art Institute has been an independent 4 year college of art & design.
+Founded in 1885, the Kansas City Art Institute is an independent 4 year college of art & design.

 Their new residence hall & dining center provides today’s student with the best possible living space, going beyond the traditional student housing model.